Australian Idol Out for 2010

 This week the Australian Idol contestants were allowed to sing the songs they felt represented them best.
 The open-ended theme was designed to showcase the best in them, but it also gave the contestants just enough rope to hang themselves.

 But before all that, it was time to send one hopeful home.
-This week Kate Cook, Stan Walker, and James Johnson found themselves in the bottom three, but it was Kate’s turn to go.
+This week Kate Cook, Stan Walker, and James Johnston found themselves in the bottom three, but it was Kate’s turn to go.
 It was a close call, but I saw this one coming.
 It hurts to see her go, but we’re at that point where we have to lose people that we love.
 I just hope this isn’t the last we see of her.

-James Johnson opened the show with Duffy’s “Mercy.”
+James Johnston opened the show with Duffy’s “Mercy.”
 As always, he sang this well, but James didn’t do enough with it to make it really special.
 My biggest complaint was with the delivery.
 It seems he didn’t connect with the lyrics at all.
 Begging for mercy?
 With all that smiling and bounce, it didn’t seem like James was begging for anything!

 Toby Moulton returned to his Brit Pop love with Oasis’ “Don’t Look Back in Anger.”
 I love Toby, but I hated this.
 It felt like karaoke, and bad karaoke at that.
 It didn’t showcase his voice, or deliver any emotional punch at all.
 I could have picked a million better songs for him.